The Theory of Money, Part 41

 Also, if people start thinking of money as anything other than a quantity of the commodity they are using to help facilitate exchange, it is the very first step down the path toward 0% backed fiat money.
 In other words, once you think of money as this specific thing that the government has defined, it is much easier for you to apply that same name to a piece of paper that represents the original money, and, given enough time exclusively using those pieces of paper, a society can eventually forget that those pieces of paper are not actual money.
 I demonstrated all of this already in this series.

 2. No government involvement in coinage.
-If people want to use precious metals in the form of coins as opposed to lumps that need to be weighed, then businesses will form to provide that need to the market.
+If people want to use precious metals in the form of coins as opposed to lumps that need to be weighed, then businesses will arise to provide that need to the market.
 This means different weights of coins will be produced by different companies, and it means any number of coins can exist in the market.
 Standardization will naturally arise around certain weights according to what people end up finding the most useful and therefore preferring.
 And those will be free to change (no pun intended) over time as the situation dictates.

-And to ensure banks are being honest and keeping 100% of the total demand deposits (i.e., deposits that someone can go and withdraw immediately, whenever they want) on hand, they would be audited randomly multiple times per year to make sure the amount of precious metal in the vault matches up with the total amount of demand deposits.
+And to ensure banks are being honest and keeping 100% of the total demand deposits (i.e., deposits that someone can go and withdraw immediately, whenever they want) on hand, they would probably have to be audited randomly multiple times per year to make sure the amount of precious metal in the vault matches up with the total amount of demand deposits.

 6. No bank bailouts.
 This may be mostly a non-issue if there’s no fractional reserve banking, but it’s worth adding in here to make it clear that banks, like every other business, have a risk of failing.
 And if we don’t let the natural consequences of the market weed out the imprudent banks, the industry will be filled with imprudent financial decisions.